 R v Wright, Norwich Crown Court

 Conspiracy to cause grievous bodily harm with intent.
-Represented a defendant who was charged with setting up the victim to get a serious beating as a result of a local feud.
+Represented a defendant who was charged with setting up the victim to be attacked as a result of a local feud.

 R v Fletcher, Birmingham Crown Court